jfzhuang/IFR/README.md

 ````

 ## Stage One Training of Accel
 For example, train image segmentation model on 2 GPUs.
-Checkpoints would saved in ./IFR/work_dirs.
+Checkpoints would be saved in ./IFR/work_dirs.
 ````bash
 # train PSP18 baseline model
 cd ./IFR/exp/sup_30_res18/scripts